chanshiyucx/blog/polyglot/english/writing/005-interview-simulation.md

 > Are you learning German?

 Yes, I'm actively learning German.
+I started learning German in February this year and have been studying for about 4 months.
 I've completed intensive German courses and reached B1 level.
 I can handle basic conversations, like greetings or simple emails, but I need more practice to be fluent.

+~~Ja, ich lerne Deutsch seit Februar - etwa 4 Monate.
+Ich habe B1-Level erreicht.
+Ich kann einfache Gespräche und E-Mails, aber brauche mehr Übung für fließendes Sprechen.~~

 ## Available Date